Hard-packed crushed granite trail and boardwalks (along river), paved roads & sidewalks (north)

 Birding Information (Site #6)

 The River Pines Trail is the best place to wander along the Wisconsin River and enjoy waterfowl, birds of the tall timber, marshland inhabitants, and perhaps even stop and catch a smallmouth bass.
-Starting from the intersection of Sherman Ave. and Whiting Ave. (south) or at the Stevens Point Water Treatment Plant on the end of Mill Street (north) this section demands a leisurely pace.
+Starting from the parking lot south of Sherman Avenue (south) or at the Stevens Point Water Treatment Plant on the end of Mill Street (north) this section demands a leisurely pace.
 It is best to walk from one end to the other and then return to your starting place.
 If one starts at the Water Treatment Plant, it is easy to cross the bridge on Highway HH and continue following the Westside Loop.
 This will make a total trip of approximately 4 miles back to the starting point.

 The southern portion of the trail meanders through gorgeous, mature white pines and over two wetland boardwalks.
 These white pines have Pine Warblers in them in summer and Brown Creepers in winter.
 This is also an excellent area to spot Red-headed Woodpeckers.